cyben71/EssencePy/README.md

 3. Fulfill `conf/requirements.txt` file to add your required Python packages used by your project
 4. Launch the script `venv-create` (with correct extension for your system)

-This last action will create a **Python virtual environment**, loads dependencies (from requirements file).
+This last action will create a **Python virtual environment** and load your required python packages.

+If you want to dev with notebooks, you have to deploy 'Jupyter' package into your Python parent folder or into your virtual env. (with the requirements script for example).

 ### Main functions
 ```shell